ChimeraCoder/MLang/git_practices.markdown

 Fetches the changes from [BRANCH] located at origin and merges them into the current branch.
 (Literally - this command just runs git fetch; git merge).
 Make sure that you have committed all staged/unstaged changes before pulling!

+###### Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts and no Back-Cover Texts.